SPEAKING ENGAGEMENTS

 Who Am I Now?

-“Who Am I Now?” will be a tour of speaking engagements where Heidi Latsky will share her journey through the discovery, surgery, and recovery from a benign brain tumor.
-It will explore identity, labels, and non-apparent disabilities.
-What makes her story compelling is that 55 years ago her mother had the same meningioma and she, like her daughter now, were a vital part of the support team.
-Latsky will utilize film portraits to expose audiences to the fierce vulnerability of the featured dancers as she explains the trajectory of her career in inclusive dance.
+“Who Am I Now?” is a lecture demonstration which starts with either live dance or film and then moves into Heidi Latsky sharing her journey through the discovery, surgery, and recovery from a benign brain tumor.
+This presentation explores identity, labels, and non-apparent disabilities with honesty and openness.
+What makes her story compelling is that 55 years ago her mother had the same meningioma and she, like her daughter now, was a vital part of the support team.
 In telling her story, Latsky will connect with audiences who have lived with disabilities and without.
-The goal is to bring everyone into the conversation and to discuss and question labels, facts about brain tumors (this is a disability most people are afraid of and do not understand), and the work Latsky is making that comes out of this experience and the renewed deep connection with her mother who died in 2004.
+The goal is to bring everyone into the conversation to discuss and question labels, identities, brain trauma (this is a disability most people are afraid of and do not understand), and the power of art and resilience.
+When possible, Latsky will be joined by two dancers who will dance and share their stories of living with a non-apparent disability.

 An excerpt from recently created film WHAT IS ESSENTIAL that accompanies this speaking engagement